az-digital/arizona-bootstrap/site/docs/2.0/backwards-compatibility.md

 ## Overview

-Although backwards compatibility is included for some components and utilities available in UA Bootstrap, it is highly recommended that you utilize the new classes available in {{ .Site.Title }}.
-They are simply included here to lessen the burden on site builders for migrating from Drupal 7 sites using UA Bootstrap to Drupal 8 sites using {{ .Site.Title }}.
-All items that are included with backwards compatibility are built by extending the classes and styles available in {{ .Site.Title }}.
+Although backwards compatibility is included for some components and utilities available in UA Bootstrap, it is highly recommended that you utilize the new classes available in {{< ourname >}}.
+They are simply included here to lessen the burden on site builders for migrating from Drupal 7 sites using UA Bootstrap to Drupal 8 sites using {{< ourname >}}.
+All items that are included with backwards compatibility are built by extending the classes and styles available in {{< ourname >}}.
 Any items that were marked as "deprecated" in UA Bootstrap do not include backwards compatibility; these items are listed in the [Removed Utilities]({{< docsref "/backwards-compatibility/#removed-utility-classes" >}}) and [Removed Components]({{< docsref "/backwards-compatibility/#removed-components" >}}) sections.

 ## Backwards Compatible Components

-UA Bootstrap utilized components that are no longer supported/maintained in {{ .Site.Title }}, but can be replicated by utilizing a combination of available classes.
+UA Bootstrap utilized components that are no longer supported/maintained in {{< ourname >}}, but can be replicated by utilizing a combination of available classes.
 They have been included with backwards compatibility in Arizona Bootstrap to avoid breaking changes.

 ### Background Wrappers

 In UA Bootstrap, the following background wrapper patterns were marked as deprecated.
-They are also deprecated in {{ .Site.Title }} and have been removed from the docs.
+They are also deprecated in {{< ourname >}} and have been removed from the docs.
 Background patterns for triangles top-left, top-right, centered, and tri-lines are still available.

 <div class="bd-example">
   <div class="background-wrapper bg-triangles-fade bg-silver-tint mb-5">